Richard O. Covey: Space flights

-He next served as pilot on STS-26, the first flight to be flown after the Space Shuttle Challenger disaster.
-The five-man crew launched from the Kennedy Space Center, Florida, on September 29, 1988, aboard the Space Shuttle Discovery.
+He next served as pilot on STS-26, the first flight to be flown after the loss of Challenger.
+The five-man crew launched from the Kennedy Space Center, Florida, on September 29, 1988, aboard the Discovery.
 Mission duration was 97 hours during which crew members successfully deployed the TDRS-C satellite and operated eleven secondary payloads which included two student experiments.
 Discovery completed 64 orbits of the Earth before landing at Edwards Air Force Base, California, on October 3, 1988.